MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2016-02-28-fracture-ep1.markdown

 [NOTE: For more intelligent discourse on this subject, check out [the interview we did with Jeff Berlin](/interview/jeff-berlin).
 He has incredible insights about music education and being self-taught.]

-The first few days of the Guitar Circle course focused on something called the [Alexander Technique](https://en.wikipedia.org/wiki/Alexander_technique) [AT] led primarily by two AT teachers with support from Robert and his "guitar buddies" (experienced co-instructors).
+The first few days of the Guitar Circle course focused on something called the [Alexander Technique&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Alexander_technique) [AT] led primarily by two AT teachers with support from Robert and his "guitar buddies" (experienced co-instructors).
 I hated Alexander Technique.
 We spent a bunch of time talking about how to sit, how to stand, how to breathe, how to position your head on your neck...
 A few of us intro students were irritated and felt like it wasn't a good use of our time.

-And every morning, we spent 45 minutes with Robert [doing *nothing*](https://www.dgmlive.com/diaries.htm?diarist=3&entry=4424).
+And every morning, we spent 45 minutes with Robert [doing *nothing*&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.dgmlive.com/diaries.htm?diarist=3&entry=4424).
 Literally.
 We sat in a room staring in silence doing nothing.
 It was surreal and, frankly, bizarre.
 I went from never thinking I'd meet Robert to sitting in a room with him staring at a wall at 7:45AM in a small town outside Mexico City.

 We barely seemed to do anything on the guitar until the third or fourth day.
 That's when my back started *killing* me with constant pain and burning.
-[Sandra Bain Cushman](http://sandrabaincushman.com/) said this pain was due to my body undoing all of the poor habits I'd developed over so many years of misuse of my body.
+[Sandra Bain Cushman&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://sandrabaincushman.com/) said this pain was due to my body undoing all of the poor habits I'd developed over so many years of misuse of my body.
 Suddenly, I felt awakened to a new me!

 ## Change is good!